High-Protein Pumpkin Pasta

 • If you like this recipe, and are feeling the pumpkin season, you’ll also love our Roasted Pumpkin and Cauliflower Soup, Pumpkin Spice Overnight Oats, Roasted Pumpkin & Crispy Quinoa Kale Salad, or our Healing Butternut Squash Soup.

-• For another quick meal prep pasta, you’ll also love my 10-minute High-Protein Romesco Pasta!
+• For another meal prep, you’ll also love my High-Protein Shepherd’s Pie, High-Protein Tex Mex Shepherd’s Pie, or 10-minute High-Protein Romesco Pasta!

 Creamy high protein pumpkin pasta in a glass container, topped with chopped parsley